Our Services

 Hepatitis C Testing and Treatment

 Hepatitis C is a viral infection that causes liver disease.
-More than 4 million people in the U.S. are infected with hepatitis C and over half remain undiagnosed.
-The Wright Center is here to help you get tested, treated and cured of this life-threatening disease.
+More than 4 million people in the U.S. are infected with hepatitis C and over half of them remain undiagnosed.
+The Wright Center is here to help you get tested, treated, and cured of this life-threatening disease.

-Those at increased risk for contracting Hep C who should be screened for infection include baby boomers (born between 1946-1965); blood transfusion recipients (before 1992); people who have undergone long-term dialysis treatments; anyone who has injected or inhaled illicit drugs; people living with HIV; babies born to mothers diagnosed with Hep C and sexual partners of anyone diagnosed with Hep C.
+Those at increased risk for contracting hepatitis C who should be screened for infection include baby boomers (born between 1946-1965); blood transfusion recipients (before 1992); people who have undergone long-term dialysis treatments; anyone who has injected or inhaled illicit drugs; people living with HIV; babies born to mothers diagnosed with hepatitis C; and sexual partners of anyone diagnosed with hepatitis C.

-Remember, Hep C is curable and easily treatable.
+Remember, hepatitis C is curable and easily treatable.
 Let us help you create a treatment plan.

 • Sharing drug-injection equipment